|

 Take O'Malley Road for several miles to the east until you reach Hillside Drive on your right.
 There is a sign at the turn to Hillside Drive that says "Chugach State Park".

 Take Hillside Drive for about a mile until you get to Upper Huffman Road on your left, heading towards the mountains.
 Take Upper Huffman to near its terminus where you take Toilsome Hill Drive.
 Toilsome Hill winds around the hillside (and turns seamlessly into Glen Alps).
 After a few miles you will see signs for the parking area and the Glen Alps trailhead on the left side of the road.
-The trail itself starts up a staircase on the northeast end on the parking lot.
+The start of the trail itself is well marked.

 View from the trail of the north edge of Flattop